Li Hongping: Coaching career

 In 2012 under Li, senior Victoria Ishimatsu won her first career NCAA title and became the first conference diver to win the Women's Diver of the Year four straight years (she was also the first to do it three straight).
 Ishimatsu won the NCAA title on 1-meter and was seventh on 3-meter, finishing with five career All-American honors.
 She was named Pac-12 Diver of the Meet for the third year in a row at the 2012 Pac-12 Championships after she won her fourth straight title on 3-meter (386.80) -- becoming the first Pac-12 woman to win four in a row on the same board—and her third consecutive crown on 1-meter (337.05).
 Freshman men's diver Jordan Gear was a finalist on platform at the Pac-12s last year, taking fourth.

 Personal life

-Li attended USC from 1985–89 and received a bachelor's degree in physical education in 1989.
+Li attended USC from 1985 to 1989 and received a bachelor's degree in physical education in 1989.
 He won an NCAA title in the 3-meter springboard as a freshman in 1986 and earned All-American honors in the 1-meter springboard.
 He also earned Pac-10 titles in the 1- and 3-meter springboards that same year.
 He was not eligible to compete after 1986 because of an NCAA age rule.

 Li lives in La Palma, Calif., with his wife Ling, their 22-year-old daughter, Amanda, a graduate of USC, and their toy poodle Coco.